DataDog/puppet-datadog-agent/README.md

 [master]
 # Enable reporting to Datadog
 reports=datadog_reports
-# If you use other reports already, just add datadog_reports at the end
+# If you use other reports, add datadog_reports to the end
 # reports=store,log,datadog_reports
 # ...